Past Meets Present: Creating Historical Analogy with Large Language Models: Results

 \subsection{Detailed Analysis}

+\paragraph{Stereotypes in Historical Analogies} Stereotypes in historical analogies are mainly manifested in generating events that focus on the same entities, \eg countries, people, rather than on core ideas.
+In order to analyse the impact of stereotypes, we count the literal similarity scores of candidates and answers generated by the free generation method, which reflects the degree of stereotyping by measuring the proportion of shared entities.
+Figure~\ref{fig:stereotypes} shows the results, which align with the motivations in $\mathsection$~\ref{lab:freegeneration}.
+In both Popular and General Analogy, the candidates and answers of the self-reflection method show the least stereotyping and further decrease with iteration.

-\paragraph{Ablation of Candidate Number and Reflective Rounds} We have demonstrated the effectiveness of the self-reflection method.
-To further explore this method, we first test the effect of different candidate set sizes on it.
+\paragraph{Candidate Number and Reflective Rounds} To further explore self-reflection method, we first test the effect of different candidate set sizes on it.
 The results in Table~\ref{tab:candidate-num} show that increasing the candidate set size improves performance, but gains plateau after five candidates while token consumption continues to rise.

 However, the low Ref. shows that only about 10\% data executed reflection, indicating that LLMs prefer to accept the current candidate, even when the candidate set is small.
 To explore the impact of the number of reflection rounds on performance, we further require the LLM to warm up with a few rounds of reflection without output.
 Table~\ref{tab:warmup} reveals that while a few warmups can slightly improve performance, additional rounds do not continue this trend and may reduce effectiveness due to inappropriate reflection.